Ilkley Moor UFO incident: Initial aftermath

 In the days following the alleged incident, Spencer made contact with UFO researchers Jenny Randles and Peter Hough.
 Hough claimed to have been “extremely sceptical” at first but later came to believe Spencer.
 Spencer handed over the copyright of the photo to Hough.
-Although the story quickly made the news Spencer insisted on keeping his anonymity.
+Although the story quickly made the news, Spencer insisted on keeping his anonymity.
 Various write-ups of the case have made it clear that Spencer did not make any money from the story.

 As well as examining the site, Hough sent the photograph to a number of experts.
 A wildlife photographer who examined the photograph said that it was not from any known animal.
 Experts from the Kodak laboratory in Hemel Hempstead said that they could not detect any evidence of tampering.
 Bruce Maccabee, a US Navy optics expert and ufologist, concluded that the photograph was “too grainy for proper testing”.

 According to ufologist Nick Redfern, Spencer was hassled by the Ministry of Defence a few days after the incident on the moor.
-He says that they opened a file on Spencer and sent two Men in black to his home to intimidate him into silence.
+He says that they opened a file on Spencer and sent two men in black to his home to intimidate him into silence.

 Account changed under hypnosis

-While the photograph was being examined Spencer claimed that he experienced strange dreams.
-Following Hough's advice he attended a session of regressive hypnotherapy.
+While the photograph was being examined, Spencer claimed that he experienced strange dreams.
+Following Hough's advice, he attended a session of regressive hypnotherapy.
 This was carried out by Jim Singleton on 16 March 1988.
-Under hypnosis Spencer's original account of the incident changed.
+Under hypnosis, Spencer's original account of the incident changed.
 Singleton has called it a “genuine recall”.

-Spencer now recalled that upon seeing the creature on the hill he was instantly paralysed.
+Spencer now recalled that upon seeing the being on the hill, he was instantly paralysed.
 He was then lifted up a few feet and pulled into the craft.
-When he entered the craft a voice told him to be calm.
+When he entered the craft, a voice told him to be calm.
 A group of green aliens then performed medical experiments on him, inserting items into his nose and mouth.
 He was given a tour of the craft and shown a film.
-The film showed apocalyptic imagery, including nuclear explosions, famines and floods.
+The film showed apocalyptic imagery, including nuclear explosions, famines, and floods.
 Spencer was then shown a second film.
 He has never revealed the contents of the second film, saying that the aliens who abducted him do not want humanity to know.

-Following this Spencer was returned to Ilkley Moor, where he then took the famous photograph.
+Following this, Spencer was returned to Ilkley Moor, where he then took the famous photograph.
 He claimed that the alien was actually waving goodbye to him, not telling him to stay away, as in his original account.